mindyouragents/mindyouragents.github.io/_posts/2025-05-05-db-must-checks.markdown

+---
+layout: post
+comments: false
+mathjax: true
+title:  "Database must checks before we say queries are slow"
+excerpt: "We can't build applications without databases.
+Databases are everywhere.
+Oftentimes, we run into database issues like slow running queries and high response times.
+Check if you are doing these (simple) things."
+date:   2025-05-05 10:00:00
+---

 We can't (practically) build applications without databases.
 Databases are everywhere.
-Oftentimes, we run in database issues like slow running queries, high response times, sometimes database crash.
+Oftentimes, we run into database issues like slow running queries, high response times, sometimes database crash.

 While *understanding and optimizing slow queries queries* and *how databases internally work* is an expertise in itself, but before we state the database is slow or taking huge disk space, let's you can check the following: